- Deaf and Hard of Hearing Accommodations in Jails, Prisons, and the Special Commitment Center

 - The Right to Fair Wages

-- Right to Employment and Career Preparation
+- Freedom from Discrimination in Employment and Career Preparation Services

 - Prevention of and Diversion from Homelessness and Institutionalization